vis-cognitionis/product-comparison/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Product comparison build using React + JS + SCSS
+Product comparison project was built using React + JS + SCSS

 ## Live Link